 Harris's greatest success so far has been to develop a pricing strategy that will sustain his business.
-"I was not confident enough to ask what the market was easily willing to pay for quality hand built custom furniture.
-My old prices were not sufficient to sustain the business long term, so getting my market dialed in with the help of SCORE and my prices raised to smart and fair numbers, I see a future that includes growth and success similar to what I originally hope for when setting out on this venture."
+"I was not confident enough to ask what the market was easily willing to pay for quality hand-built custom furniture.
+My old prices were not sufficient to sustain the business long-term, so getting my market dialed in with the help of SCORE and my prices raised to smart and fair numbers, I see a future that includes growth and success similar to what I originally hoped for when setting out on this venture."

 Harris Clark identified his biggest challenge as navigating the legal and procedural aspects of creating a business.
 SCORE mentors worked with Harris to guide him step-by-step through the required steps to start a business starting with writing a business plan.
 "Being a business owner with plenty of experience in my trade, but not in actual business, SCORE helps me to fill the voids with expert advice from experienced mentors."

 "First and foremost, my SCORE mentor is open and friendly.
 This is important when you come into a meeting with multiple business people, all having experience in exactly what it is that you are having trouble with.
 This could be an intimidating situation, but all of the SCORE representatives I have met with were laid back and friendly and made me feel perfectly at ease.
 Next, she makes it clear that her purpose is to assist me with whatever business problems I have.
 I am always asked exactly what it is that I would like to get out of our meeting so that I do not leave still having unanswered questions.
 Lastly, she keeps me focused, always ending the meeting by having me enumerate the actions that I am going to undertake as a result of our meeting."